Local cohomology for Gorenstein homologically smooth DG algebras: introduction

-In this paper, we are concerned with connected cochain DG $k$-algebras, where $k$ is an algebraically closed field with zero characteristic.
+In this paper, we are concerned with connected cochain DG $k$-algebras.
 Any connected graded algebra can be seen as a connected cochain DG algebra with zero differential.
 The motivation of this paper is to introduce an analogous local cohomology theory under the background of DG homological algebra.
 Let $\mathcal{A}$ be a connected cochain DG algebra with maximal DG ideal $\frak{m}=\mathcal{A}^{\ge 1}$.
 For any DG $\mathcal{A}$-module $M$, its subset is a DG $\mathcal{A}$-submodule of $M$.
-We actually define a left exact covariant $\mathcal{A}$-linear functor from $\mathscr{C}(\mathcal{A})$ to itself.
-It is natural for us to define its right derived functor $R\Gamma_{\frak{m}}(-)$ as the local cohomology functor.
-We emphasize that our definitions of torsion DG modules and the local cohomology functor is quite different from the definitions in \cite{Jor2}.
+We actually define a left exact covariant $\mathcal{A}$-linear functor from the category $\mathscr{C}(\mathcal{A})$ of left DG $\mathcal{A}$-modules to itself.
+It is natural to define its right derived functor $R\Gamma_{\frak{m}}(-)$ as the local cohomology functor.
+We emphasize that our definitions of torsion DG modules and the local cohomology functor are quite different from the definitions in \cite{Jor2}.
 Due to the differences between DG homological functors and hyper-homological functors in computation, it seems difficult to get a complete generalization of the original theorem of local duality as in \cite[Theorem 2.3]{Jor1}.
 For example, we don't know whether the torsion functor preserves the homotopically injective property of DG modules.
 However, under some mild hypothesis, we prove the following local duality theorem (see Theorem \ref{localdual}) in DG context. \\ \begin{bfseries} Theorem \ A. \end{bfseries} Let $M$ be a compact DG module over a locally finite connected cochain DG algebra $\mathcal{A}$.
 Then $R\Gamma_{\frak{m}}(M)' \cong R\Hom_{\mathcal{A}}(M,R\Gamma_{\frak{m}}(\mathcal{A})')$ in $\mathscr{D}(\mathcal{A}\!^{op})$.